By: EZ Texting

 When a client schedules an appointment, provide a list of options for appointment reminders and other communications they receive from you.
 For example, a client might check a box to receive text notifications, email notifications, etc. Keep your list organized so that you have a clear understanding of which subscribers receieve which messages, such as appointment reminders and transactional messages, and those who also wish to receive marketing messages.

-Easy Confirmations and Rescheduling
+5. Make Confirmations and Rescheduling Easy

 Make it simple to confirm, and you will see your number of no-shows go down.